vishalsharma059/Quick-Commerce/README.md

+# 🙋‍♂️ About Me
+Hi!
+I’m Vishal Sharma, a full-stack MERN developer passionate about building real-world platforms with strong UI/UX and secure backend architecture.
+I'd like to share the my IntelliConnect project that I've developed.

+If you use this project or get inspired by it, ⭐ please consider giving it a star on GitHub! or a simple mention – it truly helps and is appreciated! 🙏

+💬 Feel free to connect: [LinkedIn](https://www.linkedin.com/in/vishalsharma2003)

 # 🛒 Quick Commerce Admin Dashboard

 A modern and responsive admin dashboard for managing products, categories, orders, shopkeepers, and system settings — built with the MERN stack and designed for real-time updates.